Is A Home Deposit Refundable?

 Can you get your deposit back on a house after the cooling off period?

 If you propose to purchase a property in NSW, your ‘cooling off period’ starts on the date of exchange of the contract and expires at 5.00 p.m. on the 5th business day after exchange.
 In order to withdraw from or cancel the contract of sale during the ‘cooling off period’, you need to follow certain guidelines.
-These are outlined below:

 Written notice

 To withdraw from a contract within the stipulated ‘cooling off period’, you need to give a written notice to the seller.
 Setting out the reasons for such withdrawal is necessary.
-The notice must be signed either by you or your solicitor, and must be served either upon the seller or the seller’s solicitor or any other agent mentioned in the contract.
+The notice must be signed either by you or your solicitor and must be served either upon the seller or the seller’s solicitor or any other agent mentioned in the contract.
 However, the notice should be served only during the ‘cooling off period’.

 The service of the notice will be rendered ineffective if served after settlement of the sale has taken place.
 The notice, once duly served, cannot be revoked except with the consent of the seller.